Financial Aid Application Process

-The Financial Aid office at California Western is committed to providing personal financial assistance and counseling from the start of the application process to your career as an attorney.
+The Financial Aid office at California Western is committed to providing personalized financial assistance and counseling from the start of the application process through the beginning of your career as an attorney.

 Tuition and Fees

 California Western operates on a trimester system.
 Each calendar year is divided into three trimesters.
 An academic year or grade level is usually two full-time trimesters.
 While summer trimesters are optional, there are exceptions.
 Spring enrollees are required to enroll in classes for four consecutive trimesters (spring, summer, fall and spring).
 Subject to additional requirements, students must complete 90 units to graduate.

 Full-time Student (12 – 17 units per trimester)

 Part-time Student (6 – 11 units per trimester)

 |JD Students||Full-time enrollment (12-17 units per trimester, 8-month academic year)||Part-time enrollment (6-11 units per trimester, 8-month academic year)|

 If a student takes 1-5 units per term, tuition will be charged on a per-unit basis.

 See the Business Offices’ policies and procedures for per-unit details.
 Federal student

 loans are not available to students enrolled less than half-time.